Policies & Policy Handbooks

-The College Acceptable Use Policy states that the receipt of, possession of, or distribution of copyrighted material without the permission of the copyright holder is prohibited.
+The University Acceptable Use Policy states that the receipt of, possession of, or distribution of copyrighted material without the permission of the copyright holder is prohibited.
 You should also know that such acts are a violation of the laws of the United States (title 17, U.S. Code).
 Violators of copyright law could be subject to felony charges in state or federal court, and may also be sued by the copyright holder in civil court.
 Such civil suits could subject the violator to liability for infringement with damages up to $100,000 per work.

 Current technology easily allows your personal computer to duplicate and distribute copyrighted video images, audio recordings and other digital materials.
-Unfortunately, this makes it easy for you to violate college policy and US copyright law.
-For this reason you should know the use of popular and freely distributed file sharing programs such as KaZaA, Gnutella (Morpheus, LimeWire, Gnucleus, Bearshare), Aimster, iMesh, and many other programs to download copyrighted music and video material, in almost every case, places you in violation of college policy and US law.
+Unfortunately, this makes it easy for you to violate University policy and US copyright law.
+For this reason you should know the use of popular and freely distributed file sharing programs such as KaZaA, Gnutella (Morpheus, LimeWire, Gnucleus, Bearshare), Aimster, iMesh, and many other programs to download copyrighted music and video material, in almost every case, places you in violation of University policy and US law.

 Most of these programs by default allow Internet users to copy files from your computer.
 Most programs don't alert you in advance or even ask your permission before turning your computer into an Internet file server.
 Some of these programs also install hidden components that allow file sharing to run in the background on your computer.
 As a result, whenever your computer is turned on, the file sharing application is also enabled, even if you don't open the application or actively use the program.
-This places you at great risk of violating college policy and copyright law by becoming an unlawful distributor of copyrighted material.
-For example, what you may believe to be a single one-time policy violation consisting of downloading a single track of music from a popular CD is actually an around-the-clock violation of college policy and copyright law because anytime your computer is turned on it is publicly announcing to the Internet (perhaps unknowingly to you) that the single music track you previously downloaded is now available on your computer for distribution via the Medaille College network.
+This places you at great risk of violating University policy and copyright law by becoming an unlawful distributor of copyrighted material.
+For example, what you may believe to be a single one-time policy violation consisting of downloading a single track of music from a popular CD is actually an around-the-clock violation of University policy and copyright law because anytime your computer is turned on it is publicly announcing to the Internet (perhaps unknowingly to you) that the single music track you previously downloaded is now available on your computer for distribution via the Medaille University network.

-You should know the IT staff does not monitor computer use on the college network to look for copyright violations; however, in the process of investigating network congestion or troubleshooting technical problems, they may become aware of policy violations.
+You should know the IT staff does not monitor computer use on the University network to look for copyright violations; however, in the process of investigating network congestion or troubleshooting technical problems, they may become aware of policy violations.
 In such cases the computer center staff will report these violations.

 You should also be acutely aware that law enforcement agencies, the Recording Industry Association of America (RIAA), and other copyright holders of digital media are actively monitoring the Internet for users who are actively distributing copyrighted material.
 The recording, film and software industries have recently become very aggressive in their active pursuit of copyright infringement.
 They have spent millions of dollars, and they have hired hi-tech firms to develop and maintain software which is able to search the Internet and identify unauthorized distribution of their protected titles.
 This active monitoring is specifically designed to search for distribution of materials using the most commonly used software packages including KaZaA, Gnutella (Morpheus, LimeWire, Gnucleus, Bearshare), Aimster, iMesh, as well as many others.

-During a one year period, Medaille College received in excess of 50 formal complaints from legal authorities representing copyright holders stating that computers on the college network were involved in the unlawful distribution of copyrighted materials.
+During a one year period, Medaille University received in excess of 50 formal complaints from legal authorities representing copyright holders stating that computers on the University network were involved in the unlawful distribution of copyrighted materials.
 The IT Department was able to confirm these reports, and each case was easily traced back to a student computer connected to the campus network, running one of the common file sharing programs.
 Many of the cases involved unsophisticated and first time use of these programs by first year students.
 It is clearly not safe to assume that even the most casual copyright policy violation will go undetected.

 Please keep in mind that you are responsible for all uses of your computer, and that network use by a computer can be traced to its registered owner.

-There are a variety of other College policies and resources pertaining to the use of IT resources.
+There are a variety of other University policies and resources pertaining to the use of IT resources.
 Other prohibitions may exist in local or departmental computing labs and facilities.
 You are responsible for adhering to these policies.
 Please check directly with local authorities about their policies.

-This policy is intended to serve as a guide so that copyrighted material can be legally used in all aspects of the Medaille College Mission.
+This policy is intended to serve as a guide so that copyrighted material can be legally used in all aspects of the Medaille University Mission.
 While this is not an attempt to completely analyze the entire code, it does outline aspects of the code that are most likely to impact the use of copyrighted material in a not-for-profit educational setting.

 The Copyright Law of the United States is codified in Title 17 of the U.S. Code.
 The obvious purpose of Copyright Law is to prevent unauthorized reproduction of original works of authorship, including works of art, drama, literature, music and other intellectual efforts.
 There are however, two commonly used provisions that permit the use of copyrighted material to be used in an educational setting.